face-hh/webx/docs/for-developers/site-publishing-and-domain-registering.md

 To report websites that are not following the listed rules, please use [the Discord server](https://discord.gg/cNwWvdWj42) or contact `FaceDev` on [Twitter](https://twitter.com/facedevstuff) or Discord.
 {% endhint %}

 If you submit a website that is not against the rules, you should start seeing it on the Dingle search  results (after \~12 hours at max) and in your `buss://` URL.
-Plus, your domain provider should give you a "Secret key".
+Plus, the domain provider you used for registering the domain should also give you a "Secret key".

 {% hint style="danger" %}
 VERY IMPORTANT THING ABOUT YOUR SECRET KEY

 #### DO NOT LOSE IT AND DO NOT SHARE IT WITH ANYONE

-Do not lose it because it is required if you want to edit your IP or shut down your domain, and do not share it with anyone because it can compromise your website.
+**Do not lose it** because it is required if you want to edit the IP / GitHub URL you want your website to be server from, or if you want to shut down your domain.

+**Do not share it** with anyone because if anyone gets access to it, your website can get compromised.
 {% endhint %}

 {% hint style="info" %}